997948259/TOSEM/README.md

 # Building and running the project

 The project is built and run in the Windows platform.
-For the compressed files, it is needed to unzip them at first.
+For the compressed files, it is needed to decompress them at first.

 ## The tool C2M